 One of the best features of this Burris Scout Scope is the simple, trajectory-compensating Ballistic Plex reticle.
 The basic, uncluttered design makes it quick and easy to use.
 However, it also provides trajectory compensation for precision long-range shooting out to 500 yards.

 It is also incredibly durable, with all the internal components housed within a shockproof, waterproof, aircraft-grade aluminum main tube.
-This thing is built to take rough use, and won’t even break a sweat doing it.
+This thing is built to take rough use.

 If you’re looking for a high-end scout scope for a high-end scout rifle, look no further than the Trijicon AccuPoint.
 This thing is packed with features, including a battery-free, fiber optic, “always on” reticle.
 The reticle also automatically adjusts to your lighting condition.
 You can take this 1-4x scope well off-grid without worry.